 By default, the cores are generated into the Component Name directory within the project directory.
 Also generated in the Component Name directory are the supporting files for the core, including the SRIO Gen2 Endpoint example design.
-Detailed information about the files and directories delivered with the SRIO Gen2 Endpoint core is provided in the following chapter, Directory Structure and File Descriptions, page 305.
+Detailed information about the files and directories delivered with the SRIO Gen2 Endpoint core is provided in Directory and File Contents.